THE ATLANTA MUSIC PROJECT

 Candidate Profile and Skills:

-- Passionate about music and curious about developing trends in music education and career opportunities
+- Passionate about music and curious about developing trends in education

-- Ability to build strong, authentic relationships with students from diverse backgrounds
+- Ability to build strong, authentic relationships with community from diverse backgrounds

 - Ability to manage and meet deadlines independently